hxt-tg/adelaide-harvard-natbib-style/README.md

 ## Usage

-1. Copy the `uniadelaide.bst` to the root of LaTeX project root directory.
-Include `natlib` package with its configures after the document class definition.
+1. Copy the `uniadelaide.bst` to the root of LaTeX project directory.
+Include `natlib` package with its configurations after the document class definition.

     ```latex
     \documentclass{...}